kscherling/airtheme/README.md

 ## @airtheme/make

-Redux store and actions for working with an Airtheme object.
+Redux store and action creators for creating and updating a theme configuration object.

 ---